jessicarush/javascript-notes/events.md

 ### Passing arguments to event listener functions

-If you need to pass parameters to your function, wrap it with an anonymous function like so:
+If you need to pass parameters to your function, you cannot wrap it with an anonymous function like so:

 ```javascript
 function myFunction(p1, p2) {